College Catalog

 Both the College and the federal government believe that each family should contribute what they can toward college costs.

-This amount is often referred to as the “expected family contribution” (EFC) and is determined by completing the Free Application for Federal Student Aid (FAFSA) and the Lake Forest Application for Financial Aid (LFAFA).
-Please note that the EFC reported on your FAFSA is not a literal figure, so it does not reflect the amount you will actually need to pay.
+This amount is often referred to as the “expected family contribution” (EFC) and is determined by completing the Free Application for Federal Student Aid (FAFSA).
+This EFC is not a literal figure, so it does not reflect the amount you will actually need to pay.

 Cost of School - Family Contribution = Financial Need